Elevation: 7,623 ft

 Peak 7623’s summit is formed by jumbled talus blocks on a broad ridge that is easy to traverse.
 The granite dome forming part of the southern terminus provides a particularly spectacular site from the Big Fog trailhead about 2 miles to the south across the deep canyon of Canteen Creek.

-Around the east side of the peak, the slopes become more exposed and rugged with vertical walls and seasonal waterfalls below a bench and more gentle slopes above.
+Around the east side of the peak, the slopes become more exposed and rugged with vertical walls and seasonal waterfalls below a bench with more gentle slopes above.
 The bench has an interesting deep, water-filled gash in the granite.
 The west side of the ridge is a mix of subalpine forests and talus while the north aspect forms part of a steep and rugged cirque that drops off into the uppermost Three Links Lake.
-Snow remains on the cooler, sheltered slopes year round.
+Snow remains on the cooler, sheltered slopes year-round.

-The most popular trailhead is at Big Fog Saddle. [(E)(3.1.2) on page 78.]
-To reach the trailhead, travel approximately 18 miles up along the Selway River from Highway 12 at Lowell almost to Selway Falls.
-The first several miles are paved, but most of the road is gravel.
+The most popular trailhead is at Big Fog Saddle [(E)(3.1.2) on Page 78].
+To reach the trailhead, drive approximately 18 miles up the Selway River from US-12 at Lowell almost to Selway Falls.
+The first several miles are paved but most of the road is gravel.
 Some places are narrow and traffic can be heavy at times so watch the corners.
-Just before Selway Falls, take a left onto Fog Mountain Road (Forest Service Road (FSR) 319), which is well signed.
+Just before Selway Falls, take a left onto Fog Mountain Road/FSR-319, which is well-signed.
 From the Selway River, the trailhead at the road’s end is 13 miles.
 The first half of FSR-319 is narrow but in fair condition.
-The second half of the road gets progressively rough with large jutted rocks and seasonal streamlets breaking up the surface.
-A high clearance vehicle is advised.
-The 13 miles likely will take over an hour.
+The second half of the road gets progressively rougher, with large jutted rocks and seasonal streamlets breaking up the surface.
+A high-clearance vehicle is advised.
+The 13 mile drive will take over an hour.

-Once at the trailhead there are two ways to the summit.
-The East Ridge route is longer, more scenic, and has less vertical change than the Cove Lakes route.
-The Cove Lakes route involves more vertical change.
-Additionally, the route from Cove Lakes to the summit is short, steep, and can be more technical than the East Ridge route.
+Once at the trailhead, there are two ways to the summit.
+The East Ridge Route is longer, more scenic, and has less vertical rise than the Cove Lakes Route.
+The Cove Lakes Route involves more vertical rise.
+Additionally, the route from Cove Lakes to the summit is short, steep, and can be more technical than the East Ridge Route.

 East Ridge, Class 2+

-From the trailhead, this route goes straight up the ridge and over Big Fog Mountain on trail 343.
-The trail soon splits: trail 343 goes east and trail 363 continues on the main ridge to the north.
-Then, the trail vanishes on the broad ridge top but forms again as it peels off the east side of the ridge on its way to Legend Lake.
-This trail is spotty and often covered by snow.
+From the trailhead, this route goes straight up the ridge and over Big Fog Mountain on FST-343.
+The trail soon splits: FST-343 goes east and FST-363 continues on the main ridge to the north.
+Then the trail vanishes on the broad ridge top but forms again as it peels off the east side of the ridge on its way to Legend Lake.
+This trail is spotty and is often covered by snow.
 Avoid the temptation to continue far down the east side on the trail.
 It is best to stay on the ridgeline (or just on the west brim) north.

 Continue toward the ridge point (at 7,515 feet) above Legend Lake, then angle down the slope northwest toward the saddle above and south of lower Three Links Lake.
 Here, the route cuts west across the north perimeter of the Canteen Creek drainage.
 Stay on the talus south of the ridgeline to avoid the rugged, impassable crags.
 When you reach the next saddle, above the upper Three Links Lake, head up the ridge to the southwest.
 The ridgeline is the most direct route.
-But, you can also go more to the southwest and over a small ridge hump to the interesting water-filled gash that highlights a small hanging basin, then straight up the slope to the ridge high point, the summit of Peak 7,623.
+But you can also go more to the southwest and over a small ridge hump to the interesting water-filled gash that highlights a small hanging basin, then straight up the slope to the summit of Peak 7623.

 Cove Lake Routes, Class 2-3

 From Cove Lakes, the ridge can be climbed to reach the high point.
-Travel toward the northeast to avoid more steep and dangerous rocks directly above the lakes.
-The hike from Cove Lakes to the summit of Peak 7623 is less than 1 mile and ascends approximately 1,300 feet.
+Travel to the northeast to avoid more steep and dangerous rocks directly above the lakes.
+The hike from Cove Lakes to the summit of Peak 7623 is less than a mile and ascends approximately 1,300 vertical feet.

-Another option to the summit from mosquito-infested Cove Lakes is to continue north on trail 31 about 1 mile.
-Here, continue on to Jesse Pass on an intermittent trace of a trail.
-Finding the trail to Jesse Pass is difficult, and a topo map is recommended.
+Another option to the summit from mosquito-infested Cove Lakes is to continue north on FST-031 for about a mile.
+From here, continue on to Jesse Pass on an intermittent trace of a trail.
+Finding the trail to Jesse Pass is difficult and a topo map is recommended.
 From Jesse Pass, hike up the ridge to the south for a short distance to the high point.